 Which social networks have helped you build the strongest community around your blog so far?

+We have also published a long social media marketing guide to help both marketers and bloggers make the most out of the most popular social platforms.
 However, there are more social networks and communities out there, some pretty unusual and little-heard among bloggers, but definitely powerful if you play your cards well.

 Which cards, you may ask?
 Here's a list: